Bactrim and Alcohol, a Dangerous Combination & Side Effects. Mixing Bactrim Alcohol Interactions, Warnings & Drug Facts.

 Bactrim DS and alcohol have individual side effects that impact an individual’s behavior and mental state.
 Because of this, the two should never be mixed.
 A handful of antibiotics can cause violent physical reactions when combined with alcohol.
 These include Metronidazole and Linezolid, commonly prescribed to treat intestinal tract and skin infections, and the sulfonamide medications of Sulfamethoxazole and Trimethoprim (Bactrim), which are used to treat everything from urinary tract infections to pneumonia to ear infections.

-In addition to all of the debilitating side effects detailed above, alcohol can also hinder specific immune system processes and have a negative impact on the body’s ability to recover from an infection.
+In addition to all of the debilitating side effects detailed above, alcohol can hinder specific immune system processes and harm the body’s ability to recover from an infection.

 Avoid Alcohol While Taking Bactrim

 Mixing Bactrim and alcohol can be risky.
 Not only can alcohol interact badly with some medications and cause severe side effects, but it can also potentially interrupt the natural healing process.
-Alcohol should be avoided until the regimen of Bactrim is completed; until your body receives adequate rest and nutrition.
+Alcohol should be avoided until the Bactrim regimen is completed and your body receives adequate rest and nutrition.
 However, if you’re someone who suffers from alcoholism, this may be easier said than done.
 If you think that you may be addicted to alcohol, contact We Level Up NJ to get started on the road to recovery today.

 Someone who has become dependent on or addicted to a drug or alcohol should seek professional assistance.
 Prescription drug treatment programs are designed to support drug and alcohol-dependent individuals medically.